henrichsen/GeoClaw_BMI/README.md

   fine_galveston.tt3 (3 second resolution) https://www.ngdc.noaa.gov/mgg/coastal/crm.html
   galveston_13_mhw_2007.tt3 (1/3 second resolution) https://www.ncei.noaa.gov/metadata/geoportal/rest/metadata/item/gov.noaa.ngdc.mgg.dem:403/html

- src2_rivers.f90 is GeoClaw plugin that add discharge inputs to GeoClaw model
+ src2_rivers.f90 is GeoClaw plugin that add discharge inputs to GeoClaw model.This file is not needed to run the GeoClaw BMI.
+This plugin is included as a way to add discharge into the GeoClaw model.
+Adding the plugin requires changes to the Makefile, as shown in the GeoClaw_example Harvey and Ike folders.
+This plugin is still in development and may not be stable.

+ # CFE
+ Running the CFE BMI can be done by running the run_cfe juypter notebook.
+Instruction on how to run the notebook are found within the notebook itself.
+You can also find the output file created by the notebook in the CFE_example/output folder.